Basket

 Ten Signs That You Are In A Tragedy, And What To Do Next

-1. You have a bad feeling about this, but somebody tells you not to worry, so you don't.
+1. You have a bad feeling about this—but someone tells you not to worry, so you don’t.

-3. You spurn logical, helpful idea, insisting that your situation is irreparable, and stubbornly, wholeheartedly committing yourself to “fate”.
+3. You spurn logical, helpful ideas and insist that your fate is sealed.

 4. Your name is very important to you.